drhsqlite/fossil-mirror/www/chat.md

   *  Any word that begins with "http://" or "https://" is assumed to be a hyperlink and is tagged.

-  *  Text within `[...]` is parsed and it if is a valid hyperlink target (according to the way that [Fossil Wiki](/wiki_rules) or [Markdown](/md_rules) understand hyperlinks) then that text is tagged.
-Note that only URLs and fossil-internal constructs such as checkin hashes and wiki pages names are recognized here, not constructs such as `[URL | label]` or `[label](URL)`.
+  *  Text within `[...]` is parsed, and it if is a valid hyperlink target (according to the way that [Fossil Wiki](/wiki_rules) or [Markdown](/md_rules) understand hyperlinks), then that text is tagged.
+Note that only URLs and Fossil-internal constructs such as checkin hashes and wiki pages names are recognized here, not constructs such as `[URL | label]` or `[label](URL)`.